 The best iPhone microphone in 2025: get high-quality audio with your Apple phone

-We’ve rounded up the best iPhone microphones to help you boost your mobile audio production
+I’ve rounded up the best iPhone microphones to help you boost your mobile audio production

 The Quick List

-A small microphone that's big on features, this is a shrunk-down mic from the video experts at DJI – as a bonus, this is compatible with both iPhones and also cameras.
+A small microphone that's big on features, this is a shrunk-down mic from the video experts at DJI – as a bonus, this is compatible with both iPhones and cameras.

-A compact ‘plug and play’ entry-level wireless mic kit that gives you the freedom to walk and talk up to 100 meters away while sounding loud and clear.
+A compact ‘plug and play’ entry-level wireless mic kit that gives you the freedom to walk and talk up to 100 meters away, while sounding loud and clear.

 This directional gun mic helps reduce the presence of unwanted background noise while keeping your subject’s voice sounding loud and clear.
 The mic looks more professional mounted on the supplied cage.